gulzarshaikh/WellArchitected-Assessment/README.md

 # Repository structure

 * **Data**
-Is the directory holding all the assessment content.
+Is the directory holding all the assessment content in a JSON structure.
 New questions should be submitted to this directory in a Pull Request.
 * **Template**
 Is the directory that has the templates for rendering the data files into ready-to-consume formats.
 * **Assessments**